-The gram equivalents of solid fats present in meat, poultry, and eggs are computed after subtracting 2.63 grams of allowable fat per ounce equivalents of these protein foods, from the total fat.
+The gram equivalents of solid fats present in meat, poultry, and eggs are computed after subtracting 2.63 grams of allowable fat per ounce equivalent of these protein foods from the total fat.
 The amount of allowable fat in the Dairy component is 1.5 grams per cup equivalent.
-Details on the computation of solid
+Details on the computation of solid fats present in meat, poultry, and eggs are explained in the Dairy and Protein Foods sections.